kubsgok/MindOasis/README.md

-# MindOasis
+# Nami

 A cross‑platform mobile app built with **Expo Router** and backed by a Python/FastAPI + Airtable backend.
-MindOasis helps users journal, track medications, manage events, and connect with peers through a “JumBuddy” feature.
+Nami helps users journal, track medications, manage events, and connect with peers through a “JumBuddy” feature.

 ---